cultureandempire/cultureandempire.github.io/README.md

 And the freedom to share defines how efficiently our collective intelligence works.
 The greatest threat to the Internet, and the pet hate of most of its users, which moves them to action no matter the cost, is censorship.

 You may recognize that these four freedoms as the core of the Social Architecture toolkit, and this is no coincidence.
-Online communities have distilled the fermenting old world societies into a purer, more potent, and addictive form.
-If you look at successful online communities like Wikipedia, Twitter, or Facebook, they express precisely these four freedoms.
+On-line communities have distilled the fermenting old world societies into a purer, more potent, and addictive form.
+If you look at successful on-line communities like Wikipedia, Twitter, or Facebook, they express precisely these four freedoms.
 To some, these distilled digital societies may seem artificial and unrealistic -- even antisocial.
 However, they are actually hyperreal and hypersocial.

 Next I'll examine each of the elementary freedoms in detail.